What Is Cover 2 In Football? Explained

 How To Beat Cover 2

 Cover 2 is unique because it has almost half of the defenders playing underneath zones.
-To play cover 2 effectively, teams need to reroute wide receivers to slow them down.
+To play Cover 2 effectively, teams need to reroute wide receivers to slow them down.
 That way, they can’t get to the safeties at a full sprint.

-The way to beat cover 2 is to pressure the safeties by running vertical routes.
+The way to beat Cover 2 is to pressure the safeties by running vertical routes.
 If the corners are playing press coverage or below 5 yards, it’s an excellent opportunity to throw the ball over their heads.

 Learn more about coverages in football below.